Action Turns Plans Into Reality

 The mistake is mistaking planning for progress.

-The craft lies in the middle:
+The craft sits in the middle.

-Think enough to align.
+Think enough to provide clarity and alignment.

 Act soon enough to learn.

-Because every plan contains guesses, assumptions and expectations.
+Because every plan contains guesses.

-Every strategy contains hope.
+Every strategy contains assumptions.

 Only action reveals what is true.

-The question is not whether to plan.
+So the question is not whether to plan.

-The question is how long to remain there before stepping into movement.
+before stepping into movement.

 Action does not remove risk.

-It transforms it into information.
+It transforms it.

 can actually move you forward.